Once a Warrior ─ Always a Warrior

 Navigating the Transition from Combat to Home

-Once a Warrior—Always a Warrior is for anyone who has ever returned from a war zone (current service members, veterans, government workers, contractors), and describes how to successfully navigate the transition from the war zone — no matter how many days, months, or years have passed.
-The warrior’s spouse, partner, and family members, as well as coworkers and health care providers will be enriched by reading this book.
+Once a Warrior—Always a Warrior is for anyone who has ever returned from a war zone (current service members, veterans, government workers, contractors), and describes how to navigate the transition from the war zone successfully — no matter how many days, months, or years have passed.
+The warrior’s spouse, partner, and family members, as well as coworkers and health care providers, will be enriched by reading this book.

 ForWord Reviews Book of the Year Bronze Medalist (Psychology)

 Buy The Book At

 "Dr. Hoge possesses the rare gift of being able to translate the science from published research into the language of the warrior…should be required reading for mental health professionals… it will help them strike the right chord with those they serve, even if they have not walked in their boots."